 Dan Durston X-Mid 2P

-- The FASTEST tent to pitch available on the market, my favorite tent for my outdoor trips!
+- The FASTEST tent to pitch on the market is my favorite tent for my outdoor trips!

-The X-Mid 2P pitches with as little as 2 trekking poles and 4 stakes, this makes it incredibly simple to pitch and get you ready to relax in comfort.
+The X-Mid 2P pitches with as little as two trekking poles and four stakes this makes it incredibly simple to pitch and get you ready to relax in comfort.

 The X-Mid is a robust, roomy, and stormworthy boat, while anything lighter is smaller, less functional, and/or uses less durable materials.